 (9) ERCOT shall review all security violations prior to RUC execution.

-(10) ERCOT shall model all approved Special Protection Systems (SPSs) and RAPs in the contingency analysis.
-The computational modules must enable ERCOT to analyze contingencies, including the effects of all approved automatically deployed SPSs.
+(10) All RASs, AMPs and RAPs modeled in the Network Operations Model shall be included in the contingency analysis.
+The computational modules must enable ERCOT to analyze contingencies, including the effects of all RASs and AMPs included in the Network Operations Model.

 (11) ERCOT may deselect certain contingencies known to cause errors or that otherwise result in inconclusive study output in the RUC.
 On continued de-selection of contingencies, ERCOT shall prepare an analysis to determine the cause of the error.
 ERCOT may use information from the Day-Ahead processes as decision support during the Hour-Ahead processes.
 ERCOT shall post to the MIS Secure Area any contingencies deselected by ERCOT and must include the reason for removal as soon as practicable, but not later than one hour after deselection.